 The Western region of Ivano-Frankivsk is about as pro-Ukraine as it gets.
 Red and black nationalist flags are regularly seen around the city.
-Stepan Bandera, a highly controversial Ukrainian nationalist figure from the WWII era who collaborated with Nazi Germany in the name of fighting Ukraine’s Soviet oppressor, is beloved.
+Stepan Bandera, a controversial Ukrainian nationalist figure from the WWII era, is beloved.
 And unsurprisingly, it is one of the few regions in Ukraine where you won’t hear any Russian at all.

 At least, that was the case before the war.
 But now with an influx of displaced people from the East, more and more Russian is being spoken in one of the most anti-Russian regions in all of Europe.